EDUCBA Logo

 Uses of Cost of Capital Formula

-• Cost of capital formula used for financial management of a company.
+• Cost of the capital formula is used for the financial management of a company.

-• It is used by an investor to choose the best investment option.
+• An investor uses it to choose the best investment option.

 • Cost of Capital formula also helps to calculate the cost of the project.

-• WACC is used to find DCF valuation of the company.
+• WACC is used to find the DCF valuation of the company.

 Cost of Capital Formula Calculator